 Hard data confirms the increasing importance of luxury travel.
 According to Amadeus, luxury travel is growing faster than overall travel.
 The driver of luxury travel is not that distinct factors driving the general travel industry.
 The rise of travel expenditure can be explained by experiential spending positively correlating with society enrichment.

 What is Luxury Travel all About?

 Customer segments, age, values and attitudes are changing.
 Consequently, these changes manifest themselves in luxury.
 It is no more all about high-class dining, or a number of pools available.

 “As the average consumer becomes older (as it is in Western Europe and North America), luxury becomes more about enrichment than materialism” said Ian Yeoman, Travel Futurologist.
 Luxury travel is traditionally defined by high service level, high product quality standards, and exclusiveness.
 Unique or niche services are coupled with privacy and security.

 So, where is the change?

 First, the change is related to demographics.
-Dominating markets of Western Europe and North America constrained with ageing.
+Dominating markets of Western Europe and North America constrained with aging.
 Thus, more and more travelers are willing to spend on wellness travel.
-From SPAs to sports competitions to resorts, wellness is expected to shape the high-end travel.
+From SPAs to sports competitions to resorts, wellness is expected to shape high-end travel.

 Authenticity over Resort Pampering